slotThe/slotThe.github.io/posts/duality-in-monoidal-categories.md

 last-modified: 2023-01-12
 tags: maths
 bib: true
+og-description: Discussing the interplay of closed monoidal, *-autonomous, and rigid monoidal categories.
 ---

 I have a new preprint [on the arXiv][the paper]!
 It is joint work with